-Greq B. Petersen will be appointed to serve as a director immediately prior to the commencement of trading of our common stock on the Nasdaq Capital Market.
+Greg B. Petersen has served as a director since June 2019.
 Mr. Petersen has served on three other public company boards and has extensive experience as a Chief Financial Officer and executive at several software companies.
 Since 2007, he has served as a member of the board of directors of PROS Holdings, Inc., a provider of artificial intelligence solutions that powers commerce in the digital economy, and serves as chairman of its Compensation and Leadership Development Committee and as a member of its Audit Committee.
 Mr. Petersen also served on the board of directors of Diligent Corporation (2013 to 2016), a provider of enterprise governance management solutions, and Piksel, Inc. (2012 to 2017), which designs, builds and manages online video services.
 He was also an advisory board member at Synthesio (2014 to 2016), a provider of social listening tools.
 Mr. Petersen served as the chairman of the audit committee at Diligent and Piksel.
-Mr. Petersen has served as the president of Brookview Capital Advisors, an operations and investment advisory business, since 2016, From 2014 to 2015, he served as Executive Vice Chairman at Diligent Corporation, Mr. Petersen previously served as Chief Financial Officer for CBG Holdings, a provider of virtual banking services, from 2011 to 2012, Lombardi Software, Inc., a business process management software provider (which was sold to IBM in 2010), from 2008 to 2010 and Activant Solutions, Inc., a provider of business management solutions to retail and wholesale distribution businesses, from 2001 to 2007.
-Mr. Petersen previously served in executive roles with Trilogy Software, a provider of enterprise software and business services, from 1999 to 2001 and RailTex, a short-line and regional rail service provider, from 1997 to 1999.
+Mr. Petersen has served as the president of Brookview Capital Advisors, an operations and investment advisory business, since 2016.
+From 2014 to 2015, he served as Executive Vice Chairman at Diligent Corporation.

+Mr. Petersen previously served as Chief Financial Officer for CBG Holdings, a provider of virtual banking services, from 2011 to 2012, Lombardi Software, Inc., a business process management software provider (which was sold to IBM in 2010), from 2008 to 2010 and Activant Solutions, Inc., a provider of business management solutions to retail and wholesale distribution businesses, from 2001 to 2007.
+Mr. Petersen previously served in executive roles with Trilogy

+Software, a provider of enterprise software and business services, from 1999 to 2001 and RailTex, a short-line and regional rail service provider, from 1997 to 1999.
 Mr. Petersen began his career with American Airlines, Inc. (Nasdaq:AAL), including serving as managing director of corporate development where he led a project to create Sabre Holdings, Inc. (Nasdaq:SABR) and complete its IPO.
 Mr. Petersen worked at American Airlines, Inc. from 1989 to 1997.
 Mr. Petersen holds a Bachelor of Arts in Economics from Boston College and a Master of Business Administration from the Fuqua School of Business at Duke University.
 A petition of bankruptcy was filed by Piksel, Inc. (f/k/a Kit Digital Inc.) in April 2013.
 We believe Mr. Petersen is qualified to serve as a member of our board of directors due to his business and leadership experience in software companies, merger and acquisition experience and extensive financial planning, accounting, governance, compensation planning and risk management knowledge.